Dilip Doshi: In Test Cricket

 Doshi was already in his 30s when he made his Test debut at Chennai, against Australia in September 1979.
 He made his Test debut at Chennai against Australia in September 1979 and took 6/103 and 2/64 in the match.
 He continued to perform well in the series and in the final test match at Bombay, he was one of the heroes of an India victory with figures of 5/43 and 3/60.
 He took 4/92 at Eden Gardens, Calcutta, in front of a crowd of approximately 70,000.

 After this series, Doshi's place in the Indian Test team became permanent.
-In the following years, while maintaining consistency and accuracy, he did not frequently deliver match-winning performances at the international level.He was known for his accuracy and consistency, though he did not often produce decisive bowling performances.
-His only match winning effort after the Aussie series came at Bombay, against England, in 1981–82.
+In the following years, while maintaining consistency and accuracy, he did not frequently deliver match-winning performances at the international level.
+He was known for his accuracy and consistency, though he did not often produce decisive bowling performances.
+His only match winning effort after the Australian series came at Bombay, against England, in 1981–82.
 His 5/39, helped India gain a vital first innings lead in a low scoring match.
 The emergence of Maninder Singh during the 1982–83 season hastened the end of Doshi's test career.

 Doshi had a low batting average of 4.60 and batted exclusively at number 11 in all 38 of his Test innings, a record.
 Doshi holds the record for the most Test Match innings in a career without ever batting above someone else in the order, with 38 innings batting at number 11 in the order.